 For every scheduled export, MailUp uploads the exported data to the FTP repository with a predefined frequency, previously agreed (e.g. every day at 7 AM, or every Monday at 4 AM).
 Day and time of import can be freely chosen, but attention should be paid to cases in which scheduled imports to take place on Sundays between 2 and 3 AM: in the transition days to and from DST, the outcome may be different than expected.

-CSV file structure is free, but you have to arrange with our support team the correct correspondence between the fields in the file and the fields in the MailUp console, as in the following example:
+CSV file structure is free, but you have to arrange with your account the correct correspondence between the fields in the file and the fields in the MailUp console, as in the following example:

 In this case, the fields in every row will be associated with the following personal data fields: